Together We Live

 Together We Live is a 1935 drama film distributed by Columbia Pictures.
 The film was directed by Willard Mack.
 The film's events are related to the 1934 West Coast waterfront strike.
 Two starring actors were dead at the time of release which led to them receiving lower billing, including Mack who directed the film.

-Premise
+Plot

 Hank Kavanaugh is a civil war veteran with five children.
 His sons Max and George are often absent from family meetings held after dinner.
 When Kavanaugh reads about the San Francisco strike by communists, he voices his distaste for communism while Max and George state that communism has virtues.
 They then reveal that they were at communist meetings during the family meetings.
 Kavanaugh has to contend with changing the views of his sons while also dealing with the communist-led strike that Max is involved with.